The benefits of developing your club are invaluable to its success.

 - Club Marketing

-Vists Club Matters here
+Visit Club Matters here

 It is vital for your club to promote itself within our local community in order to attract new members and visitors.

 Our Sports Development team can support your club with some additional online promotion through our social media channels, and wider signposting.
-If you email our the team (email@example.com) with your information it will be reviewed.
+If you email our team (firstname.lastname@example.org) with your information it will be reviewed.

 In addition, to spread the word further, our partners Leicester-Shire and Rutland Sport have a public 'Get Active Search Engine'.
-This online directory recieves on average 1,000 visits per month, but the information published on it must be managed solely by the clubs and providers themselves.
+This online directory receives on average 1,000 visits per month, but the information published on it must be managed solely by the clubs and providers themselves.
 Therefore it is vital that clubs keep their information on this search engine up to date.

 Visit the 'Get Active Search Engine' now to see if you club is listed, and to ensure further details are made available to the public.
 Click on 'add your activity, club or venue' to add your sessions now.